The Hazard – Drugs (Illicit) – Student use of

-- All students will receive age appropriate health and drug education to enable and support them to make informed choices, and to minimise the harm associated with drug use; and
+- All students will receive age-appropriate health and drug education to enable and support them to make informed choices, and minimise the harm associated with drug use; and

 Where a student exhibits obvious signs of drug use a staff member shall:

-- Isolate the student from her peers in a calm and controlled manner (if possible);
+- Isolate the student from their peers in a calm and controlled manner (if possible)

 - Ask the student to accompany them to the College administration office; and